K3 metrics from little string theory: Little string theory and K3

 After compactifying on $S^1_R$ in the M5-brane frame, the M2-brane BPS states give rise to worldsheet instantons ending on a D4-brane.
 These should be counted by open string reduced Gromov-Witten invariants $\Omega(\gamma)$ labeled by their gauge and global (or flavor) charges\footnote{We restrict to non-singular points in the parameter space of the little string theory (i.e., the moduli space of its parent heterotic string theory), so that the K3 surface is smooth.
-This means that our flavor symmetries are abelian.} $\gamma=\gamma^g\oplus \gamma^f \in H_1(\bar\Sigma,\ZZ)\oplus H_2(\M^\vee,\ZZ) = H_2(\M^\vee, \bar\Sigma; \ZZ)$.
-Invariants which presumably are these $\Omega(\gamma)$ have recently been defined and studied by Lin \cite{lin:walls1,lin:walls2,lin:walls3,lin:walls4,lin:walls5}.
+This means that our flavor symmetries are abelian.} $\gamma=\gamma^g\oplus \gamma^f \in H_1(\bar\Sigma,\ZZ)\oplus H_2(\M^\vee,\ZZ)/\avg{b,f} = H_2(\M^\vee, \bar\Sigma; \ZZ)/\avg{b}$, where $b,f$ are respectively the base and fiber classes.\footnote{Technically, this direct sum is a bit sloppy, as the splitting of $H_2(\M^\vee,\bar\Sigma;\ZZ)$ is not canonical and does not hold globally, in the sense that monodromies in the Coulomb branch will mix up gauge and flavor charges, as described in \S\ref{sec:data}.} Invariants which presumably are these $\Omega(\gamma)$ have recently been defined and studied by Lin \cite{lin:walls1,lin:walls2,lin:walls3,lin:walls4,lin:walls5}.
 In particular, he shows that they may be defined so that they satisfy the wall crossing formula of \cite{KS:walls}, which plays a central role in the techniques of Gaiotto, Moore, and Neitzke.
 We thus see that our construction of the metric concretely realizes the proposal of \cite{strominger:mirrorT,fukaya:insts,KS:gluing,GrossSiebert} that holomorphic disc instantons in the mirror determine corrections to the semi-flat metric of $\M$,\footnote{The BPS states may not have the topology of a disc in spacetime \cite{yi:surfaces,mikhailov:surface,sethi:FWebs,zwiebach:webs}. `Disc' here refers to the topology of the worldsheet associated to the Gromov-Witten invariants $\Omega$.} which has been verified in special cases, including toric Calabi-Yau manifolds \cite{auroux:insts1,auroux:insts2,chan:discs,chan:discs2}.

 Before proceeding, we mention a few more interesting aspects of the physics of little string theory.
 First, everything we have said generalizes trivially if we have $r$ heterotic 5-branes instead of one.
 For example, the 6d gauge theory has gauge group $Sp(r)$.
 The other duality frames similarly have $r$ branes instead of one, and the moduli space is now the symmetric product\footnote{The quotient by the symmetric group $S_r$ arises in the 6d field theory language because $S_r$ is a subgroup of the Weyl group of $Sp(r)$.} $\Sym^r(K3)$ \cite{aharony:questions,douglas:moreD3s}.
 The low energy abelian gauge theory that locally describes the physics of the 4d Coulomb branch is now a $U(1)^r$ gauge theory, the Coulomb branch is $2r$-dimensional, the fibers are now $2r$-tori, and the total space has a semi-flat metric which is corrected by 4d BPS states upon compactification on a circle.
 While the main object of interest in this paper is the K3 metric, we emphasize that the arguments of this paper apply equally well to $\Sym^r(K3)$.